This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 The front walkway to the main entrance is masonry and is in serviceable condition.

 The front entrance steps are of masonry construction and appears to be structurally sound and in serviceable condition.
-There are however some loose bricks that will need to secured back in place.
 All open areas where water can seep below the surface should be sealed.
 Water below the surface can freeze in the winter causing cracks to develop.

 DRIVEWAY

-The shared driveway is in serviceable condition.
+The paver driveway is in serviceable condition.
 The drainage is adequate away from the home.

 GRADING